ARTICLES ON DAYLIGHT

 Well-being and energy performance through daylight - the 17037 EU standard

-This article compares the current Hungarian building code regulations and the normative proposals of the EN 17037 European Standard.
+This article compares the current Hungarian building code regulations with the normative proposals of the EN 17037 European Standard.
 The EU standard addresses both the quantity and quality of daylight in buildings.
 It encourages architects and owners to design and create buildings and indoor spaces that are more comfortable for occupants, promote psychological well-being, reduce operational costs, and support the active use of renewable energy sources.

 Transparent matters - the NBC office building